Stevenl1221/WeatherApp/README.md

 # WeatherApp
 run ```flutter pub get``` to download packages

-This app displays current weather data, hourly weather data, and daily weather data.
+This app displays current weather data, hourly weather data, and daily weather data at your current location.
 Built with Flutter